TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 Identity Card, Nationality proof and Unique ID number: the issuer is the company Web3 Digital Wallet which uses the services of the third-party company Passbase (https://passbase.com) for the authentication of identity documents and facial recognition (3D liveness).

 Over13 proof, Over18 proof and Age Range proof: the issuer is the company Web3 Digital Wallet which uses the services of the company Yoti (https://yoti.com) to estimate the user's age at using Artificial Intelligence and a photo of the user.

-## Presenting credentials
+## Present credentials

+The user uses the services of a verifier, which may be the web3 digital wallet company or third-party companies or organizations.

+The verifier solicits credentials from the user to give him access to his own services or provide him with an advantage in the use of his services.
+The user is solely responsible for the information he agrees to transfer to the verifier.

+## Digital Asset Transactions

+In order for all proposed digital asset transactions to be completed, they must be confirmed and recorded in the associated public blockchain.
+Such networks are decentralized, peer-to-peer networks supported by independent third parties, which we do not own, control, or operate.
+We have no control over the blockchain networks and, therefore, cannot and do not ensure that any transaction details that you submit via our Services will be confirmed and processed.
+By using Alltme allet, you acknowledge and agree that:
+* we do not have the ability to cancel or otherwise modify your transaction;
+* the transaction details you submit may not be completed, or may be substantially delayed, by the applicable blockchain networks;
+* we do not store, send, or receive Digital Assets;
+* any transfer that occurs in relation to any Digital Asset occurs on the relevant blockchain network and not on a network owned by us and therefore we do not guarantee the transfer of title or right in any aigital asset.

-## Buy Digital Assets with Supported Credit or Debit Cards
+## Buy digital assets with Supported Credit or Debit Cards

-this service is limited to users over 18 years old.
-If you use Alltme Wallet to purchase Digital Assets with your credit or debit card, a third party will convert your chosen amount into the applicable Digital Asset and credit it to your wallet.
+This service is limited to users over 18 years old.
+If you use Altme Wallet to purchase digital assets with your credit or debit card, a third party will convert your chosen amount into the applicable Digital Asset and credit it to your wallet.
 You acknowledge and agree that:
 * Web3 Digital Wallet is not responsible for your use of such third party service and shall have no liability whatsoever in connection with your use of such service;
 * you will be subject to any terms and conditions imposed by the relevant third party service provider;
 * Web3 Digital Wallet has no ability to change, withdraw or cancel any conversion requests you place;
 * Web3 Digital wallet is not responsible for any exchange rates offered by the relevant third party service provider(s);
 * Web3 Digital Wallet is not responsible for any fees charged by the relevant third party service provider(s) or your bank or credit card issuer(s).

 ### Deletion